4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 - Function Name

   - SQL function name is case-insensitive.
-  - SQL function name and C++ function name isn't necessary be consistent.
-SQL function name will be linked to C++ function via registry.
+  - SQL function name and C++ function name isn't necessary be consistent, since SQL function name will be linked to C++ function via registry.

+- Data Type

-- Data Type: The correspondence between the SQL data type and the C++ data type is shown here:
+  - The correspondence between the SQL data type and the C++ data type is shown here:

   - | SQL Type       | C++ Type           |
     | :------------- | :----------------- |